x37v/led_wall/README.md

 mingetty setup /etc/init/tty1.conf
 ====

+Created user 'wall' with above bash_profile
+This gets them to autologin

     # tty1 - getty
     #
     # This service maintains a getty on tty1 from the point the system is